hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `bind_addr` - Equivalent to the `-bind` command-line flag.

-* `ca_file` - This provides a the file path to a PEM encoded certificate authority.
+* `ca_file` - This provides a file path to a PEM-encoded certificate authority.
   The certificate authority is used to check the authenticity of client and server connections with the appropriate `verify_incoming` or `verify_outgoing` flags.

-* `cert_file` - This provides a the file path to a PEM encoded certificate.
+* `cert_file` - This provides a file path to a PEM-encoded certificate.
-  The certificate is provided to clients or servers to verify the agents authenticity.
+  The certificate is provided to clients or servers to verify the agent's authenticity.
-  Must be provided along with the `key_file`.
+  It must be provided along with `key_file`.

 * `check_update_interval` - This interval controls how often check output from checks in a steady state is synchronized with the server.
 By default, this is